-The population of Saudi Arabia was estimated by GASTAT to be 35 million as of 1 July 2020, representing an increase of 2.4 per cent. compared to 34.2 million as of 1 July 2019.
-According to SAMA, Saudi nationals comprised 21.4 million, or 61.2 per cent. of the total population, and non-Saudi nationals comprised 13.6 million, or 38.8 per cent. of the total population as of 31 July 2020.
-Saudi Arabia has a young population, with 67 per cent. of Saudi nationals being under the age of 35 and 30.3 per cent. under the age of 15 according to GASTAT's Saudi Youth in Numbers 2020 report.
-According to estimates by the IMF, the population of the Kingdom will continue to grow at a rate of 2 per cent. per annum.
-The IMF estimates that the Kingdom's population will reach 37.4 million by 2024 and approximately 43.2 million by 2050.
+According to GASTAT, the population of the Kingdom was estimated to be approximately 35.3 million in mid-2024, representing a 4.7 per cent. increase from 33.7 million in 2023.
+Saudi nationals comprised approximately 19.6 million, or 55.5 per cent. of the total population, while non-Saudi nationals totalled approximately 15.7 million, or 44.5 per cent. of the total population in 2024.
+The Kingdom continues to maintain a youthful demographic profile, with an estimated 71 per cent. of Saudi nationals under the age of 35 and 34 per cent. under the age of 15 according to GASTAT's Saudi Youth Statistics Report 2023.
+According to the International Monetary Fund (IMF), the population of the Kingdom at the beginning of 2025 was 36.01 million and will reach approximately 39.75 million by 2030.

-Although the Saudi population is increasing, average household sizes are declining.
-Together with the population increase, the Kingdom has undergone rapid urbanisation in recent decades and, as of the date of this Base Prospectus, over 83 per cent. of the total population of the Kingdom lives in cities, with approximately half the population being concentrated in the six largest cities of Riyadh, Jeddah, Makkah, Medina, Ta'if and Dammam.
-Average annual housing demand is anticipated to grow from 99,600 units in 2021 to 153,000 units by 2030 with an average of 124,000 units over the period.
-The housing market in the Kingdom is also currently witnessing an increase in PPPs as part of the Government's plan to attract more private sector investment in the housing sector.
+Although the Saudi population continues to grow, average household sizes have been declining due to changing family structures and urban lifestyle trends.
+Alongside this, the Kingdom has experienced rapid urbanisation over recent decades and, as of 31 March 2025, approximately 85.30 per cent. of the total population of the Kingdom lives in cities, with approximately half the population being concentrated in the six largest cities of Riyadh, Jeddah, Makkah, Madinah, Ta'if and Dammam.
+This shift is largely due to better job opportunities, modern infrastructure, and improved quality of life found in urban areas.
+The average annual housing demand is anticipated to grow to 153,000 units by 2030 with an average of 124,000 units over the period.
+This surge in demand is being met through a combination of government-led initiatives and increased participation from the private sector.
+The Kingdom's Housing Program - one of Vision 2030's Realization Programs - has significantly expanded Public-Private Partnerships (PPPs), aiming to enhance housing affordability and increase homeownership rates among Saudi nationals.

-Saudi Arabia currently faces a shortage of availability in the housing sector, particularly in the low to mid income levels.
-According to estimates by the MoMRAH and the REDF, the Kingdom will require an additional 1.2 million homes over the next 10 years to reach a total housing stock of 4.96 million units by 2030.
-In February 2016, SAMA increased the limit on real estate financing provided by real estate financing companies from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required down payment on a home from 30 per cent. to 15 per cent.) on the basis that the previous requirement had resulted in a market slowdown and was prohibitive to many low- to middle-income Saudi nationals.
-In January 2017, SAMA further increased the limit on real estate financing provided by real estate financing companies from 85 per cent. to 90 per cent. of the value of a home (effectively reducing the minimum required down-payment on a home from 15 per cent. to 10 per cent.).
+The Kingdom currently faces a shortage of availability in the housing sector, particularly in the low to middle-income levels.
+According to estimates by the MoMRAH and the REDF, the Kingdom will require an additional 1.2 million homes to reach a total housing stock of 4.96 million units by 2030.
+In February 2016, SAMA increased the limit on real estate financing provided by real estate financing companies from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required down payment on a home from 30 per cent. to 15 per cent.) on the basis that the previous requirement had resulted in a market slowdown and was prohibitive to many low to middle-income Saudi nationals.
+In January 2018, SAMA further increased the limit on real estate financing provided by real estate financing companies from 85 per cent. to 90 per cent. of the value of a first home (effectively reducing the minimum required down-payment on such a home from 15 per cent. to 10 per cent.).

-The real estate sector in Saudi Arabia, including the housing market, which is a large part of the real estate sector, is driven by positive economic developments as well as favourable demographic fundamentals.
+The real estate sector in the Kingdom, including the housing market, which is a large part of the real estate sector, is driven by positive economic developments as well as favourable demographic fundamentals.
 Notwithstanding the continued volatility in global oil prices, Dar Al-Arkan expects that continued growth in other sectors of the Kingdom's economy is likely to drive continued growth in real estate development.